mlflow/mlflow/docs/source/llms/langchain/autologging.rst

 MLflow Langchain Autologging
 ============================

 MLflow LangChain flavor supports autologging, a powerful feature that allows you to log crucial details about the LangChain model and execution without the need for explicit logging statements.
-MLflow LangChain autologging covers various aspects of the model, including traces, models, signature, and and more.
+MLflow LangChain autologging covers various aspects of the model, including traces, models, signatures and more.

 .. attention::

-    MLflow LangChain Autologging feature is largely renewed in ``MLflow 2.14.0``.
-If you are using the earlier version of MLflow, please refer to legacy documentation `here <#documentation-for-old-versions>`_ for the old version of the feature.
+    MLflow's LangChain Autologging feature has been overhauled in the ``MLflow 2.14.0`` release.
+If you are using the earlier version of MLflow, please refer to the legacy documentation `here <#documentation-for-old-versions>`_ for applicable autologging documentation.

 .. contents:: Table of Contents
   :local: